utsukushiihime/macon-trouble/README.md

 * Select your Class - Options (50pt distribution between classes)
   * Warrior - Stats (Attack: 15, Defense: 10,  Accuracy: 10, HP: 15)
   * Healer - Stats(Attack: 10, Defense: 17, Accuracy: 10, HP: 13)
-  * Rogue - Stats(Attack: 10, Defense: 15, Accuracy: 15, HP:10)
+   * Stretch Goal => Rogue - Stats(Attack: 10, Defense: 15, Accuracy: 15, HP:10)
-  * Wizard - Stats(Attack: 18, Defense: 10, Accuracy: 14, HP: 8)
+   * Stretch Goal => Wizard - Stats(Attack: 18, Defense: 10, Accuracy: 14, HP: 8)
   ---
 * After the player selects a class, a sprite is randomly generated based on player class selection
   * Stretch Goal => Player Sprite Choice
-* One companion is assigned to the party - this will be a healer unless the player chooses the healer class.
+  * Stretcj Gpa; =>  One companion is assigned to the party - this will be a healer unless the player chooses the healer class.
 If the player chooses a healer, the user is assigned a random party member (non-healer).
   * Stretch Goal => 3 Companions
   * Stretch Goal => Companion Class Choice
   * Stretch Goal => Companion Sprite Choice